rulerofoz/AnotherStockMix/README.md

 FIRMWARE

 As of this writing, I am using Brick firmware 1.0.6.
 Here are the instructions on how to update to it.
+I highly recommend it, because there are some changes to charging.
 Found here:  https://github.com/trimui/firmware_brick/releases/tag/v1.0.6-20241215
 1. Download "firmware_Brick_tg3040_....zip"
 2. Format your MicroSD card to FAT32.